 Funding Information for Faculty

 The award notification will specify the amount of research expense support you will receive (typically $500).
-Research expense funds will be released to your department around the third week of your mentee’s first semester of participation in LASURI.
+Research expense funds will be released to faculty research accounts around the third week of the mentee’s first semester of participation in LASURI.
 The total research expense support provided will be disbursed in this single, lump-sum transfer.
+In cases where the mentor does not have an individual research fund, it will be disbursed to departmental accounts.

 Non-LAS faculty will be asked to provide account information for their home department.
 If you have any other questions, please contact LASURI.